nategraf/oscw-zkvms-battleship/README.md

 RISC0_DEV_MODE=1 cargo test
 ```

-Note that this runs the tests in [development mode][#development-mode].
+This command runs the tests in [development mode](#development-mode).
 Removing this environment variable will run the full proving operations for each test.

 ### Development mode

-RISC Zero has a development mode which turns off both proof generation and proof verification.
+RISC Zero has a development mode which turns off both proof generation and **proof verification**.
 This is included to be used for testing and iterating on a guest design.

 Enabling dev mode happens through by setting the `RISC0_DEV_MODE` environment variable to `1` or `true`.